Azure-Samples/blockchain/blockchain-development-kit/integrate/data/mysql/README.md

 ## Running the sample

-1. Make sure the your `blockchainToMySQL` function and Azure logic app are running
+1. Make sure the `blockchainToMySQL` function and Azure logic app you just created, are running

-2. Create and execute a few transaction/state changes in your contract.
+2. Create and execute a few transaction/state changes in your contract

 3. Connect your MySQL explorer to your server and `contractactions` table and execute the following SQL statement